pearcej/complex/ThinkComplexity/_sources/Small World Graphs/Shortest path lengths.rst

 Shortest path lengths
 ---------------------
-The next step is to compute the characteristic path length, L, which is the average length of the shortest path between each pair of nodes.
+The next step is to compute the characteristic path length, :math:`L`, which is the average length of the shortest path between each pair of nodes.
 To compute it, I’ll start with a function provided by NetworkX, shortest_path_length.
 I’ll use it to replicate the Watts and Strogatz experiment, then I’ll explain how it works.

 Here’s a function that takes a graph and returns a list of shortest path lengths, one for each pair of nodes.